jweissman/orsino/playtesting.md

 - [x] Phylactery summoned a lich but we were able to finish the combat without defeating it??? (should be solved)
 - [x] Found treasure/gems should be redeemable for gold [should be true with general store now?]
 - [x] Make sure we can use wands??? (wand_of_polymorph not coming up in use item options)
+- [x] Magic weapons/armor (ie unify equipment w/ armor/weapons)
+- [x] Special effect type for 'cast' (ie to make scrolls simpler to implement/less duplicative) -- think this is done
+- [x] There should be a shop to sell treasure (maybe also buy other kinds of consumables?) -- general store!
+- [x] Resting somehow advances us into the next room? (thought this was wandering monster but definitely a new room) -- think this was just a flow issue
+- [x] "General store" to purchase gear, jeweler to purchase gems [jeweler in place but need to test!]
+- [x] Staff/quarterstaff may not be listed in armory for some reason? [it's there...?]
+- [x] Remove auras at end of combat [should be done i think?]
+- [x] Bombs should not be melee attacking! [added 'mayNotPrimary' kind of status mod to inanimate creatures but maybe a better way to do this?]
+- [x] Make _heavy handed_ feat actually improve proficiency with heavy weapons _only_ (done!)
+- [x] Polymorph effect -- seems to roughly work, but should enforce some enforce ability limitations (effectiveAbilities) -- should be true now!
+- [x] Generator/template for gems/high-order treasure [gem done anyway but treasure could use some love still] -- see loot generator!
+- [x] All loot is meaningful (either wearable, consumable or saleable at some general store in town) -- should be true now
+- [x] Restrict casters from heavy armor (armorProficiencies by class)

 ## Not really issues atm
 - "Rooms should remember if you've searched/examined things (ie not reset on wandering monster)" [maybe this is fixed but would be good to actually write down searched/examinedItems on the room?]